eiskalteschatten/BookJournal/README.md

 - Sort books by date added and date updated
 - Popup with other works by an author
   - Indication of read or not read
-  - Links to Amazon (Affiliates) with the Amazon country being settable in the preferences
   - Checkbox in preferences to turn it on or off
 - Fix Windows-specific bugs